Meet KC BECKER,

 I came to Boulder in 2002, and quickly got involved with the Sierra Club, Indian Peaks Group.
 I left Interior in 2003, wanting to still work on environmental issues, but from a different perspective.
 I had always worked on public land issues, but decided that cities have as much impact on our environmental heritage as does preserving open lands.
 Understanding how cities are built, how and where they are developed, what values they reflect, became a real interest of mine.
 I also wanted to understand the business world.
 A good friend always told me if you don’t like the way something is done, learn how to do it yourself.
 So I spent a year at the University of Denver’s Sturm School of Business where I earned a MS in Real Estate Development and Construction Management.
 I loved the education I got there and the 2 years I spent working for 2 progressive real estate investors because understanding how the private sector works is critical to understanding where we as a state is headed.

 I didn’t stay involved in the private sector for long, as I started having kids and moved my interests closer to home.
 I served on Boulder’s Planning Board before being elected to a 4-year term of the Boulder city council in November, 2009.
-Serving on city council has been an amazing privilege and opportunity.
-I have served on the Boulder Urban Renewal Authority and as the city’s representative to the Denver Regional Council of Governments.
-During my time on Council, I have worked on diverse issues from homelessness to our energy future; from dealing with decreasing budgets to looking at new funding for transportation infrastructure and enhancements.
+Serving on city council was an amazing privilege and opportunity.
+I served on the Boulder Urban Renewal Authority and as the city’s representative to the Denver Regional Council of Governments.
+During my time on Council, I worked on diverse issues from homelessness to our energy future; from dealing with decreasing budgets to looking at new funding for transportation infrastructure and enhancements.
 It is always interesting and always a privilege to serve my community.